 2021: The Lightweighting Strategy of the Economic Affairs and Climate Ministry for Germany’s industrial sector

 Germany is to become the lead market and lead provider for lightweighting.
 Lightweighting ideally combines the three dimensions of sustainability: economy, ecology and social aspects.
 The BMWK's Lightweighting Strategy was developed to further strengthen this technology and set the appropriate policy framework.
 For this purpose, the Federal Ministry for Economic Affairs and Climate Action asked 350 experts from different industries to actively contribute their specific expertise in an extensive process and within the framework of 3 workshops from March 2019 to March 2020.
-Based on the impulses and fields of action contained therein, the Federal Ministry for Economic Affairs and Climate Action has developed the goals and measures for the Lightweighting Strategy for Germany as an industrial sector.
+Based on the results and the fields of action set out in the Strategy, the Federal Ministry for Economic Affairs and Climate Action has developed the goals and measures for the Lightweighting Strategy for Germany as an industrial sector.

 The objectives and measures of the Lightweighting Strategy for Germany as an industrial sector are to be adapted to current developments in a 3-year cycle and updated accordingly.